LLM-Text Watermarking based on Lagrange Interpolation: Appendix

-\subsection{Multiple Lines}
+\subsubsection{Multiple Lines}

-Using a single line $f(x)=ax+b\in GF(2^n)$, it is possible to obtain the identity $K=(a\| b)\in \{0,1\}^{2n}$.
+Using a single line $f(x)=ax+b\in GF(2^n)$, it is possible to obtain the watermark $W=(a\| b)\in \{0,1\}^{2n}$.
 Further expansion of its length is possible by embedding $t$ distinct lines instead of just one.
 In this case, our MCP algorithm requires a minor adjustment to track the top $t$ straight lines that yield the highest point counts.
-This results in a collection of lines $\{f_i(x)=a_ix+b_i \;| \; i=1,\ldots,t\}$ and their corresponding identities $\{K_i=(a_i \|b_i)\; | \; i=1,\ldots,t\}$.
-To form a single $2tn$-bit identity, we must determine an appropriate order for concatenation.
-A simple method proceeds as follows: \begin{itemize} \item For each identity $K_i$, where $i = 1, \ldots, t$, compute its digest: $d_i = H(K_i)$, where $H()$ is a cryptographic hashing. \item Sort the digests $\{d_1, \ldots, d_t\}$ in increasing order and reorder the corresponding identitys $K_i$ accordingly. \item Concatenate the reordered identitys into a single sequence. \end{itemize}
+This results in a collection of lines $\{f_i(x)=a_ix+b_i \;| \; i=0,\ldots,t-1\}$ and their corresponding watermarks $\{W_i=(a_i \|b_i)\; | \; i=0,\ldots,t-1\}$.
+To form a single $2tn$-bit watermark, we must determine an appropriate order for concatenation.

+The method of concatenation depends on how the watermark is generated by the owner.
+The owner may either (1) generate individual pieces $W_i$ and concatenate them freely if the watermark is a random string created at the time of watermark embedding, or (2) follow a predetermined order if the watermark already exists and its structure is imposed by the application.
+In the case where the author is free to create a new watermark, a simple and deterministic method can be used: